salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-storage-constructor.md

 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Storage/docs/clear-value.md -->
-## value: Storage.prototype.clear [Main]
+## Storage.prototype.clear

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.
+The [`Storage.prototype.clear()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/clear) method clears all keys and associated data stored in a given `Storage` object.

-Since each sandbox uses it's own synthetic storage, we cannot allow a malicious user to clear all the data items in system mode.
+Each sandbox uses its own synthetic storage.
+Lightning Web Security prevents `clear()` from clearing all the data items in another sandbox or outside sandboxes.

 ### Distorted Behavior

-This distortion deletes all data items from its synthetic storage.
+This distortion deletes all data items from the sandboxed code's synthetic storage.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Storage/docs/getItem-value.md -->
-## value: Storage.prototype.getItem [Main]
+## Storage.prototype.getItem

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.

-In order for one sandbox not to retrieve the storage of another sandbox, we must create a synthetic storage for each sandbox.
+The [`Storage.prototype.getItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem) method, when passed a key name, returns that key's value, or `null` if the key does not exist, in the given `Storage` object.

+Lightning Web Security creates synthetic storage for each sandbox.
+The synthetic storage prevents code in one sandbox from retrieving data belonging to another namespace or outside sandboxes.

 ### Distorted Behavior

-This distortion retrieves data items from its synthetic storage.
+This distortion ensures sandboxed code retrieves data items from its own synthetic storage.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Storage/docs/key-value.md -->
-## value: Storage.prototype.key [Main]
+## Storage.prototype.key

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.

-The key() method of the Storage interface, when passed a number n, returns the name of the nth key in a given Storage object.
-The order of keys is user-agent defined, so you should not rely on it.
-Therefore, it is okay to have the storage items out of order.
+The [`Storage.prototype.key()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/key) method, when passed a number n, returns the name of the nth key in a given `Storage` object.
+The order of keys is user-agent defined, so you can't rely on it.
+Therefore, it’s OK to have the storage items out of order.

 ### Distorted Behavior

-This distortion retrieves a key value at a specific index from its synthetic storage.
+This distortion retrieves a key value at a specific index from the sandboxed code's synthetic storage.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Storage/docs/length-getter.md -->
-## get: Storage.prototype.length [Main]
+## Storage.prototype.length getter

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.
+The [`Storage.prototype.length`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/length) read-only property returns the number of data items stored in a given `Storage` object.

-In order for one sandbox not to retrieve the storage of another sandbox, we must create a synthetic storage for each sandbox.
-When looking at length, we must retrieve the number of data items in the synthetic storage rather than the system mode storage.
+When the getter for `length` is used, Lightning Web Security retrieves the number of data items in the namespace's synthetic storage rather than the shared storage.

 ### Distorted Behavior

-This distortion retrieves the number of data items in its synthetic storage.
+This distortion retrieves the number of data items in the sandboxed code's synthetic storage.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Storage/docs/removeItem-value.md -->
-## value: Storage.prototype.removeItem [Main]
+## Storage.prototype.removeItem

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.
+The [`Storage.prototype.removeItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/removeItem) method, when passed a key name, removes that key from the given `Storage` object if it exists.

-Since each sandbox uses it's own synthetic storage, we cannot allow a malicious user to clear a data item from another sandbox.
+Each sandbox uses its own synthetic storage.
+Lightning Web Security prevents `removeItem()` from removing data items from another sandbox or outside sandboxes.

 ### Distorted Behavior

-This distortion deletes a data item from its synthetic storage.
+This distortion deletes a data item from the sandboxed code's synthetic storage.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Storage/docs/setItem-value.md -->
-## value: Storage.prototype.setItem [Main]
+## Storage.prototype.setItem

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.

-In order for one sandbox not to modify the storage of another sandbox, we must create a synthetic storage for each sandbox.
+The [`Storage.prototype.setItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem) method, when passed a key name and value,  adds that key to the given `Storage` object, or update that key's value if it already exists.

+Each sandbox uses its own synthetic storage.
+Lightning Web Security prevents `setItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem) from adding or modifying data items in another sandbox or outside sandboxes.
 ### Distorted Behavior

-This distortion adds or modifies data items in its synthetic storage.
+This distortion adds or modifies data items in the sandboxed code's synthetic storage.
 <!-- END generated embed, please keep comment -->